What they do

 Kori grew up in a conservative protestant church in a small city and was involved as a kid in organizing amongst their peers and in church.
 When they were 17, a journey leaving home on an international exchange was the impetus for their journey exploring and arriving at words, experiences and communities in which they found comfort and identity – words like trans, genderqueer, queer, pansexual, polyamourous, butch, femme, non-binary, gender rebel, psychonaut, and witch.

-Kori is currently training in level one of Somatic Sex Education with the Institute For Somatic Sex Education.
+Kori has completed the first 2 core courses of Somatic Sex Education with the Institute For Somatic Sex Education as well as supplemental elective trainings.

-Kori’s most recent adventure has been one of pregnancy and parenting.
-They share these experiences and commit to resourcing other non binary folks on this journey through their projects.
+Kori’s experiences from their pregnancy and parenting journey inspired their sharing and working to resource other non binary folks on the same path.
 Birthing Beyond the Binary, co-created with Amanda Phoenix and Elsa Asher was an online resource, which has since been handed off to king yaa who has since evolved the project in more intersectional and decolonizing directions.
-The Liminal Chrysalis, is a book co-edited with A. J. Lowik and due for publication January 2022 by Demeter Press.